netoptimizer/prototype-kernel/kernel/Documentation/bpf/ebpf_maps.rst

 =========

-Using eBPF maps is a method to keep state between invocations of the eBPF program, and also share state between different eBPF programs and userspace.
+Using eBPF maps is a method to keep state between invocations of the eBPF program, and allow sharing of data between eBPF kernel programs, and also between kernel and user-space applications.

 Key/value store with arbitrary structure (from man-page `bpf(2)`_):